dimarudik/bublik/README.md

 ```

 > [!IMPORTANT]
-> If parameter **initPGChunks** has the true value, the CTID table will be created and fulfilled automatically
+> If parameter **initPGChunks** has the true value, the CTID table will be created and fulfilled automatically.
 > To begin the process **copyPGChunks** must be true

 ## Usage